pawstar-lag/pawstar-lag/README.md

 - 🙄 Favorite animal: Lynx
 - ⛎ Zodiac: Pisces (Don't look into it)
 - ☯ Insperational quote: "Cogito, ergo sum", "I think; Therefore I am" - Réne Decartes
+- 🕉 Another insperational quote: "Darkness cannot drive out darkness; only light can do that.
+Hate cannot drive out hate; only love can do that." - Martin Luther King Jr.